Navigation

 Natasha Yee

-Though we were most excited about the crab fried rice, it lacked...crab.
+Though we were most excited about the crab fried rice, it lacked the main ingredient ... crab.
 Expectations, based on the "jumbo lump crab" described on the menu, did not meet reality.
 It was a sizable portion though, appropriate for sharing, and some rice lent a crisp texture, no doubt from the bottom of a sizzling pan.
 It was the spiciest dish of the night.
 Mostly, we ordered medium spice, one of three choices besides mild and hot.
-Those with sensitive palettes, beware.
-Thai spices are not for the faint of heart or tastebud.
+Those with sensitive palates, beware: Thai spices are not for the faint of heart or taste bud.

-The cocktail and sake dwindled as the night wore on, but mango sticky rice for dessert was yet to come.
-It came out plated beautifully, thin slices of mango next to mushy rice topped with condensed milk, sesame seeds and a beautiful floral garnish.
+The cocktail and sake dwindled as the night wore on.
+Our final dish was mango sticky rice.
+The dessert came out plated beautifully, with thin slices of mango next to mushy rice topped with condensed milk, sesame seeds and a beautiful floral garnish.
 Tropical and subtly sweet, it proved a fitting end to the evening.

 Downtown Phoenix could certainly use more Thai food; Lom Wong can't be the only restaurant to fill those tasty shoes.
-While LeDu is still finding its stride in the competitive space, it's worth a visit for its classic cuisine and to see if you can snag one of those cozy, velvet-draped tables in the back.
+While LeDu is still finding its stride, it's worth a visit for its classic cuisine and to see if you can snag one of those cozy, velvet-draped tables in the back.

 LeDu Thai